quorten/rubiks/README.md

   version of Windows newer than Windows 3.1.

-  Use `make -f Makefile.wd.mingw CROSS=i686-w64-mingw32-` to compile and set the CROSS variable accordingly for cross-compiling (or empty for native compiling).
+  Use `make -f Makefile.wd.mingw CROSS=i686-w64-mingw32-` to compile and set the CROSS variable according to the toolchain prefix for cross-compiling (or empty for native compiling).

   For your entertainment, retro fans, there is also support for compiling with MSVC++ 6.
 Use `nmake -f Makefile.wd.msvc` to